 The authors conclude that these other variables, which are strong predictors of violence, are significantly influenced by socio-historic and cultural factors.
 The authors conclude that the relationship among gun availability, gun homicide and homicide does not operate “uniformly across nations to influence levels of violence.”

-A related study published in the American Journal of Public Health, “Rates of Household Firearm Ownership and Homicide Across U.S. Regions and States, 1988-1997,” finds that “in areas with more firearms, people of all ages were more likely to be murdered, especially with handguns.”
+Related research: A study published in the American Journal of Public Health, “Rates of Household Firearm Ownership and Homicide Across U.S. Regions and States, 1988-1997,” finds that “in areas with more firearms, people of all ages were more likely to be murdered, especially with handguns.”
 The study does not provide information about causation, however — for example, regional U.S. homicide rates could drive gun acquisition by citizens living there.

-Tags: crime, law, guns, Europe
+Keywords: crime, law, guns, Europe